 Safe words help regulate intensity.
 Because voyeurism and exhibitionism involve emotional exposure as well as visual attention, having clear communication tools makes it easier to stay grounded.

-Safe words are not just for stopping.
+Safe words aren't just for stopping activity.
 They also help adjust pacing and comfort in real time.

 Recommended system